 As I watched the steam rising from the pot another thought came to mind.
-I remembered my Aunt standing at the stove with steam rising from the pots she carefully tended.
-Then I remembered how she used to make a skillet of fried corn from any leftovers the day after we had eaten corn on the cob.
-Nostalgia got the better of me and I decided to serve my corn on the cob for dinner and then make a pan of fried corn for dinner the next day.
+I remembered Aunt Hen standing at the stove with steam rising from the pots she carefully tended.
+Then I remembered how she used to make a skillet of Fried Corn from any leftovers the day after we had eaten Corn on the Cob.
+Nostalgia got the better of me and I decided to serve my Corn on the Cob for dinner and then make a pan of Fried Corn for dinner the next day.
 I had six ears of corn and only three of us for dinner.
-It seemed like there would be plenty so I drained the corn and set it on the table.
+That seemed like plenty so I drained the corn and set it on the table.

-All I could think of was hot summer days, before any of us had air conditioning, and my Aunt standing over the stove in her hot kitchen with that steam rising from the huge corn pot as she cooked our evening meal.
-I also remembered the great family stories when the meal was over, sitting around her dining room table, or at the picnic table in the back yard when relatives from out of town would stop by for a day or two.
-Then there was always some fried chicken and salads galore, not forgetting a big bowl of corn on the cob.
-Everyone, full and satisfied following the evening meal, had time to talk and answer questions, tell tale tales and share some laughter.
+All I could think of was hot summer days, before any of us had air conditioning, and my Aunt in her hot kitchen with that steam rising from the huge corn pot as she cooked our evening meal.
+I also remembered the great family stories when the meal was over, sitting around her dining room table, or at the picnic table in the back yard when relatives from out of town would stop by.
+Then there was always some fried chicken and salads galore, not forgetting a big bowl of Corn on the Cob.
+Everyone, full and satisfied following the evening meal, had time to talk and answer questions, tell tall tales and share some laughter.

 Ahhh!
-Sometimes the simplest things are really the best!
+Sometimes the simplest things really are the best.
 It was great to have a dinner my family really enjoyed and it was nice to have that family time, sharing memories around the table.
-Before we were done there was none left for Fried Corn or Corn Salad.
-But, of course, summer’s not over yet….
+Before we were done there was no corn left for Fried Corn or Corn Salad.
+But, of course, summer’s not over yet.
+There is time to bring more fresh corn to the table.

 Corn on the Cob